sam-snarr/xkcd-web-scrape/README.md

+## XKCD-Scraper
+---
-## Web Scraper that uses `BeautifulSoup` to scrape all the image comics off of https:/www.xkcd.com/
+Web Scraper that uses `BeautifulSoup` to scrape all the image comics off of https:/www.xkcd.com/
 ---